nixpulvis/nixpulvis.github.io/_ramblings/2019-01-05-splitting-cats-and-dogs.md

 Grouping shouldn't require too much thought, aside from a **name** for the way in which the functions are grouped.
 It can often be all to easy to end up with needless wrapper classes, or other added machinery.
 Another good acronym to keep around is, KISS (Keep It Simple, Stupid).
-A bit aggressive, but that's OK, this is important shit.

 Consider an example:

 ```ruby
 class Dog